-3.)
-NYSTCE Study Tip #3: Make Better Use Of LAST, CST Practice Exam Answer Keys
+NYSTCE Practice Test Tip #2: Make Better Use Of Answer Keys

-Your NYSTCE study guide has an answer key to the practice tests.
+Your NYSTCE practice test questions has an answer key.
 It might be tempting to simply score your practice exams using the answer key in the back of your study guide and move on.

 -Don’t make this test preparation mistake!